rbms-bsc/DCRMR/_pages/PPDM/Date-of-publication.md

 ## 4.205.8 Date of publication multipart monographs

-<a name="4.205.8.1">4.205.8.1</a> In describing a manifestation consisting of volumes, parts, or fascicles published over a number of years, transcribe the date od publication of the volume, part, or fascicle published first and the date of publication of the volume, part, or fascicle published last, and connect them with a hyphen.
+<a name="4.205.8.1">4.205.8.1</a> In describing a manifestation consisting of volumes, parts, or fascicles published over a number of years, transcribe the date of publication of the volume, part, or fascicle published first and the date of publication of the volume, part, or fascicle published last, and connect them with a hyphen.

 >Example:
 ><CITE>MDXIII-MDXXIIII [1513-1524]</CITE>